platomav/MCExtractor/README.md

 #### **C1.
 Compatibility**

-MC Extractor has been tested to be compatible with Windows Vista-10, Ubuntu 16.04 and macOS Sierra operating systems.
+MC Extractor has been tested to be compatible with Windows Vista-10, Ubuntu 16.04+ and macOS Sierra+ operating systems.
 It is generally expected to work at all Windows, Linux or macOS operating systems which have Python 3.6 support but feel free to test it.
 Any latter v3.x releases might work depending on whether MCE's prerequisites are also compatible.
 Windows Vista-8.1 users who plan to use the already built/frozen/compiled binaries must make sure that they have the latest Windows Updates installed which include all required "Universal C Runtime (CRT)" libraries.

 #### **C2.
 Code Prerequisites**